tirthasheshpatel/tirthasheshpatel.github.io/_posts/2020-3-28-deep-learning-rbm.md

             The expecation term appearing in the gradients wrt W, b and c respectively.
         """

-        # We first find the total number of training instances
-        # present in the array and then the number of visible
-        # and hidden dimentions.
-        num_examples = V_0.shape[-1]
         m = self.visible_dims
         n = self.hidden_dims